DemocracyDevelopers/raire-rs/README.md

   * `riskLimit` : If present, the desired risk limit (a number)
   * `assertionRisks` : If present, and array of numbers of same length as the assertions indicating the risk for each assertion as a result of the audit.
     This is obviously not available until after the audit, where it may be added to the metadata by other tools for convenience and reporting.
+    There is a more elegant way to do this now - see the `status` field for assertions below.
 * `num_candidates` : An integer specifying how many candidates there are in the contest
 * `votes` : An array of objects.
 Each object contains two fields:
   * `n` : The number of votes with this specific preference list